numba/numba/docs/source/reference/jit-compilation.rst

    The *signature* is a single signature representing the signature of the C callback.
 It must have the same form as in :func:`~numba.jit`.
-   This decorator will not check that the types in the signature have a well-defined representation in C.
+   The decorator does not check that the types in the signature have a well-defined representation in C.

    *nopython* and *cache* are boolean flags.  *locals* is a mapping of